 Encryption

-With the provided functionality, it is easy to setup a scheme and encrypt , and decrypt integers:
+With the provided functionality, it is easy to setup a scheme to encrypt and decrypt a bit:

 // setup public parameters and generate key-pair